LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 For example, you may notice a color change or a change in the intensity of the light due to exposure to water.

-Light can also get cut off due to water leakage.
+Light also gets cut off due to water leakage.
 There could also be condensation on certain areas of the lights.

 So you must ensure that there is no water leakage on the surface of the light strings.